SideScrollUI/SideScroll/Docs/Dev/Serializer.md

 ## Features
 - Automatically serializes most objects with no additional logic
 - For classes that don't support serialization, custom TypeRepo wrappers can be registered in the Serializer
-- All public Properties and Fields are automatically serialized
+- All public Properties and Fields are automatically serialized except for those with special attributes set
 - Binary Serialization is used for improved speed
 - Circular references are supported

 ## Constructors
-- Every object must either have a default constructor, or use a class with public properties/fields that matches a constructor
+- Every object must either have a default constructor, or use a class with public properties/field names that match a constructor
 ```csharp
 public class MyClass
 {